samafs24/MitoIso_RNAseq_Project-/README.md

 ```

+### Overview

+This repository contains a reproducible bioinformatics workflow for the analysis of transcript isoform diversity in mitochondrial biology using bulk RNA sequencing (RNA-seq) data.
+The project focuses on tissue-specific isoform regulation, mitochondrial targeting potential, and disease relevance in human transcriptomes.

+By integrating short-read and long-read RNA-seq data, this study examines how alternative transcript usage influences mitochondrial protein localisation and function, with particular attention to isoform switching events across human tissues.

 ### Objective

-This project explores transcript isoform diversity in mitochondrial biology using bulk RNA-seq data, with a focus on tissue-specific regulation and disease relevance.

 - Analyse alternative transcript isoforms from the **MitoCarta gene set** using both short- and long-read RNA sequencing data.